muratk5n/thirdwave/en/2020/07/crowd-wisdom.md

 question [..t]he average of a participant's two guesses was more accurate than either individual guess"

+We need to stress however, for standard normal noise to exist, the base has to be a domain where guessors have an expertise.
+That is the only way guesses are close to reality, and there is no bias one way or another.

-"Can't we use the same idea for policy, like millions making policy?"
+"Can we use the same idea for policy, like millions making policy, direct democracy?"

-No. For judging the weight of something, we already have perhaps inborn, at the very least life-long experience there...
+In most policy issues regular people have no expertise.
+For judging the weight of something, we already have perhaps inborn, at the very least life-long experience there...
 During our lives we have handled, touched, carried things, so looking at an object we can make weight guesses.
 The estimate will have noise but it won't be far off from the truth which can be corrected statistically.
 Policy is not something people are engaged in daily.
 Which makes it a speciality.
 Averaging among specialists will work, not among everyone.

 <a name='average'/>